Atlas-OS/docs/docs/general-faq/roblox-not-launching.md

 ---
-description: Why is Roblox not opening?
+description: Why is Roblox not launching?
 icon: simple/roblox
 ---